Fifty Years of SAR Automatic Target Recognition: The Road Forward: Recent Advances in SAR ATR

 \subsection{Domain Adaptation}

-Cross-domain SAR-ATR aims to overcome distribution shifts caused by differences in imaging parameters, sensor configurations, or modalities, while maintaining stable mapping of discriminative features.
-Traditional methods assume that training and test data are independent and identically distributed, yet the statistical characteristics of SAR images are highly susceptible to perturbations from factors including sensor heterogeneity, simulation-real gap, dynamic changes in resolution and viewing angle, and cross-modal differences.
-These challenges make global feature alignment difficult, lead to the loss of domain-specific information, and amplify inter-class similarity.
+Cross-domain SAR ATR addresses distribution shifts from variations in imaging parameters, sensors, or modalities while preserving discriminative feature mapping \cite{zhao2026CDML}.
+Unlike traditional methods that assume independent and identically distributed data, SAR image statistics are highly sensitive to sensor heterogeneity, the simulation-to-reality gap, and changes in resolution, viewing angle, and modality.
+These factors complicate global feature alignment, erode domain-specific information, and increase inter-class similarity.
 Early works relied on discriminators or gradient reversal layers to force feature distribution alignment between the source and target domains \cite{pan2023ida, zou2023UDAD,he2023CMFT}.
 Subsequent researchers decomposed domain differences into interpretable sub-problems, such as scattering topology \cite{zhang2025mfja}, rotation angle \cite{huang2024PITM}, and sub-aperture decomposition \cite{dong2024optisar}, and achieved differential compensation through gated fusion \cite{zhang2025mfja} or dynamic convolution \cite{zhang2025DFDM}.
 In terms of single-domain generalization, SAFA-MAO \cite{he2025safamao} adopted multi-gradient descent optimization to endow the model with meta-adaptability to changes in imaging conditions, with its loss function explicitly balancing task performance and domain invariance.
 CDFS-SAR \cite{shi2025cdfs} leveraged pre-trained natural image models and measures foreground-background separation via Brownian Distance Covariance to achieve zero-shot SAR knowledge transfer.